 Babies and infants are much more sensitive to what we put on their skin than adults.
-Here’s how we can make the cutest and safest option accessible to all.
+Here’s how we make the cutest and safest options accessible to all.

 For new and expecting parents, few things look as adorable as a cute baby outfit.
 It beautifully wraps the little one like a warm lasting hug.
 But one thing that still gets little attention is the quality of the clothes we put on our babies’ sensitive skin.
 The clothes we find in retail stores or online have often been treated with industrial chemicals that may be harmful (even when you read 100% cotton).

 Since the 1950s these chemicals have become more widespread.
 Today, they are used in millions of consumer products including food, clothes, cosmetics, cleaning products, and toys.
 The majority of these have never been tested for safety and have been linked to the rise of non-communicable diseases in infants over the past three decades — including asthma, obesity, learning disabilities, autism, and diabetes.

 Note: we summarized the key points of this article and all you need to know about organic baby clothes in this infographic (click on the picture below to view and download):

 Infographic: Why Are Organic Clothes Better for Your Baby?

 Infants Are Vulnerable to Toxic Materials, Pesticides, and Flame Retardants